Computational Pathology: A Survey Review and The Way Forward: Data Collection for CPath

-In our categorization of CoPath datasets, we find that a few prominent datasets have been released publicly for use by the research community.
-Many such datasets are made available through grand challenges in computational pathology \cite{135}, such as the CAMELYON16 and CAMELYON17 challenges for breast lymph node metastases detection \cite{16,Camelyon17,Camelyon17_1}, as well as the GLaS competition for colon gland segmentation, in conjunction with MICCAI 2015 \cite{30,85}.
+In our categorization of CPath datasets, we find that a few prominent datasets have been released publicly for use by the research community.
+Many such datasets are made available through grand challenges in computational pathology \cite{135}, such as the CAMELYON16 and CAMELYON17 challenges for breast lymph node metastases detection \cite{16,Camelyon17,Camelyon17_1}, and the Gland Segmentation in Colon Histology Images Challenge (GLaS) competition for colon gland segmentation in conjunction with Medical Image Computing and Computer Assisted Intervention (MICCAI) 2015 \cite{30,85}.
 Notable amongst publicly available data repositories is the cancer genome atlas (TCGA) \cite{TCGA-GDC}, a very large-scale repository of WSI-data containing many organs and diseases, along with covering a variety of stain types, magnification levels, and scanners.
 Data collected from TCGA has been used in a large number of works in the literature for the development of CAD tools \cite{190,177, TCGA-Nuclei}.
 As such, TCGA represents an essential repository for the development of computational pathology.
-While patient confidentiality is a general concern when compiling and releasing a CoPath dataset, large-scale databases such as TCGA prove that it is possible to provide relatively unrestricted data access without compromising patient confidentiality.
-Further evaluating public source datasets, it seems that the majority of them use data extracted from large data repositories, such as TCGA, without specifying the IDs of the images used, which provides a challenge in comparing datasets or CAD tool performance across works, however, there are a few datasets that are exceptions to that phenomena \cite{17,134,146,279}.
+While patient confidentiality is a general concern when compiling and releasing a CPath dataset, large-scale databases such as TCGA prove that it is possible to provide relatively unrestricted data access without compromising patient confidentiality.
+Further evaluating public source datasets, it seems that the majority of them use data extracted from large data repositories, such as TCGA, without specifying the IDs of the images used, which provides a challenge in comparing datasets or CAD tool performance across works.
+However, there are a few datasets that are exceptions to that phenomenon \cite{17,134,146,279}.